akarindt/UmatoMusume/README.md

 - Set area for events: [Watch the video](https://www.youtube.com/watch?v=QjwQ3tL6vHA)
 - Set area for date/time: [Watch the video](https://www.youtube.com/watch?v=UFjU6cFelxo)
 - The event box only display choices after you choose an uma from combobox.
+## **NEW** Game8 Scraping Method
+- Using [Game8](https://game8.co/games/Umamusume-Pretty-Derby) Scraping method will automatically scrap [Game8](https://game8.co/games/Umamusume-Pretty-Derby/archives/539612) website and match the event name.
+- Choosing Uma name is optional but it will give you more accurate result.
+- Scrap Data will be cache automatically for faster latency and will be renew every 7 days.
 ## Download/Crawl new data
 - This feature helps you to get the latest data from [gametora](https://gametora.com/umamusume).
 Basically, it just a web crawler.
 - At the main menu, when click the [Download data], a dialog will appear: